Nomeyho/flutter-input-sync/README.md

 ```
 ## The problem
 Most currency converters allow you to edit the value of a single currency at the time.
-You typically have to "swap" the currencies if you want to make the reverse conversion.
+You typically have to *swap* the currencies if you want to make the reverse conversion.
 They also often lack of reactivity.
 The converted value is not updated in real-time, as you are typing.
 You have to click on a button to perform the conversion and display the amount in the target currency.

-For this app, we need to have a "two-way" dataflow between the two inputs.
-This article describe
+For this app, we need to have a **two-way** dataflow between the two inputs.
+This article describes
- a technique to achieve it with Flutter.
+ a technique to solve those shortcomings with Flutter.

 ## Attempt #1 - TextInputController
 As we need to be able to get and set the value of an input field, we have no other choice than using a `TextEditingController`.